Rearcher/OJcodes/README.md

 # Leetcode
-My codes in Leetcode online judge
+My codes in Leetcode online judge.
+Maybe written in both c++ and java.